fsprojects/Paket/docs/content/analyzers.md

 - There is currently no way to create analyzers for F#.
 - The `dotnet` part of the path is in fact the host platform that is targeted.
-The only one currently in existence is the roslyn compiler and it require the `dotnet` framework.
+The only one currently in existence is the Roslyn compiler and it require the `dotnet` framework.
-- The roslyn developers maintains some analyzers under the [roslyn-analyzers](https://github.com/dotnet/roslyn-analyzers) project but others have started to appear like [Refactoring Essentials](http://vsrefactoringessentials.com/) or [Code Cracker](https://code-cracker.github.io/).
+- The Roslyn developers maintains some analyzers under the [roslyn-analyzers](https://github.com/dotnet/roslyn-analyzers) project but others have started to appear like [Refactoring Essentials](http://vsrefactoringessentials.com/) or [Code Cracker](https://code-cracker.github.io/).